Anki-code1/dnsviz/README.md

 ## Description

-DNSViz is a tool suite for analysis and visualization of Domain Name System (DNS) behavior, including its security extensions (DNSSEC).
+DNSViz is a tool suite for analysis and visualization of the Domain Name System (DNS) behavior, including its security extensions (DNSSEC).
 This tool suite powers the Web-based analysis available at https://dnsviz.net/